i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 - Change request time from hours to minutes
 - Add expiration field for future variable tunnel time
 - Add more space for flags
-- Add Properties for additional build options
+- Add Mapping for additional build options
 - AES-256 reply key and IV are not used for the hop's own reply record
 - Unencrypted record is longer because there is less encryption overhead